Dung24-6/Dung24-6/README.md

 _**Great are they who see that spiritual is stronger than any material force, that thoughts rule the world.**_

 Ralph Waldo Emerson

+_**Human beings, who are almost unique in having the ability to learn from the experience of others, are also remarkable for their apparent disinclination to do so.**_

+Douglas Adams